ezsystems/PlatformUIBundle/README.md

 ## Installation

-**eZ Publish Platform 5.4 or community release 2014.11 (or later community release) are required to run the PlatformUI.**
+**eZ Platform 1.0 (2015.11) or higher are required to run the PlatformUI.**

-If you are using a recent clone of the ezpublish-community repository, PlatformUIBundle is automatically setup.
+If you are using a recent clone of the ezplatform repository, PlatformUIBundle is automatically setup.
 So you can directly open http://[uri\_of\_ez]/ez in your favorite browser.